 Implementing a strategy for recruiting top talent is a fundamental role of the HR function in any organization.
-The business’s longevity depends on its ability to attract top performers, as well as develop and retain valued employees.
+The business’s longevity depends on its ability to attract top performers, as well as its employee retention.
 And if the talent calculus isn’t adding up, there could be a major recruitment expenditure in your company’s future.

 Many of today’s talent management systems aid in a variety of decision-making processes by focusing on improving employee performance and helping managers plan for the future of their workforce.
 CFOs should know how to pull data from this program and assess whether the company is on track.